Kotlin/KEEP/proposals/KEEP-0465-will-become-value.md

 ## Background: value classes in Kotlin

-Kotlin supports `value class` — a class modifier that strips object identity, enabling more safety and effeciency.
+Kotlin supports `value class` — a class modifier that strips object identity, enabling more safety and efficiency.
 Value classes guarantee that two instances with the same state are indistinguishable: there is no reliable way to distinguish them by reference equality (`===`), `System.identityHashCode`, or synchronization.
 Thus, such usages are forbidden for them.

-Kotlin currently supports inline `value class`es which are a subset of `value class`es that have a single underlying field.
+Kotlin currently supports a very limited subset of `value class`es: inline `value class`es with a single underlying field.
 Their main purpose is to create type-safe wrappers around existing types being transparent in the runtime.
 Many libraries and frameworks (`kotlinx.serialization`, `Spring`) adopted the usage and embed the underlying field, keeping safe wrapper only on the source code level.
 Such a behavior is not acceptable for general purpose value classes.